 It’s possible to help folks make internal changes and find their own brand of excellence.

-FACILITATIVE QUESTIONS
+FACILITATIVE QUESTIONS™

 Using specific words, in a very specific sequence, it’s possible to pose questions that are free of bias, need or manipulation and guide congruent change.
+And it requires trust that Responders have their own answers.

-Facilitative Question Not information gathering, pull, or manipulative, FQs are guiding/directional tools, like a GPS system.
-They lead Responders congruently, without any bias, from where they’re at to Excellence.
+Facilitative Question™ Not information gathering, pull, or manipulative, FQs are guiding/directional tools, like a GPS system.
+Using specific words in specific sequences they lead Responders congruently, without any bias, down their unique steps of change to Excellence.
 How would you know if it were time to reconsider your hairstyle?
+Or What has stopped you from adding ‘x’ to your current skill set until now?

 When used with coaching clients, buyers, negotiation partners, advertisements, or even teenagers, these questions create action within the Responder, causing them to recognize internal incongruences and deficiencies, and be guided through their own options.
 (Because these questions aren’t natural to us, I’ve designed a tool and program to teach the ‘How’ of formulating them.).

-Instead of pulling data, you’re directing to, guiding through, and opening the appropriate change ‘boxes’ within the Responder’s unconscious Status Quo.
+Instead of pulling data, you’re directing the Responder’s unconscious to where their answers are stored.
 It’s possible Responders will ultimately get to their answers without Facilitative Questions, but using them, it’s possible to help Responders organize their change criteria very quickly accurately.
 Using Facilitative Questions, we must

 1. Enter with a blank brain, as a neutral navigator, servant leader, with a goal to facilitate change.